 Interns work on everything from concept to production (ok, a lot of production), including tasks such as research, preparing presentations and mock ups, and rolling out existing brand elements for both client and internal projects.
 We want to be sure interns learn a lot while they’re with us, and when they are really awesome and nail the details, we like to keep them as junior designers.

 Read about Sarah Ching’s internship experience on our blog.

-We’re not currently interviewing for interns, but if you’d like to be considered for a future position, please send your resume, portfolio (URL or PDF), and a brief intro sharing why you’d like to work with us to email@example.com.
+We’re currently interviewing for spring interns, so please send your resume, portfolio (URL or PDF), and a brief intro sharing why you’d like to work with us to email@example.com.
 We also accept international interns, as well as work with school programs to provide class credits.